Trade Stock Indices

 Selling short -indices trading term to use when selling and when opening a trade.

-Long - Long is another term used to refer to buying in indices, If a trader opens long it means that he buys the trading instrument that is heading in an upward trend direction.
+Long - Long is another term used to refer to buying in indices, If a trader opens long it means that he buys the trading instrument which is heading in an upwards trend direction.
 When the trading price is moving in an upward indices trend the trend is referred to as bullish stock trend.

-Short - Short is a term used to refer to selling of a trading instrument that is going in a downward trend direction.
-When the trading price is going downwards then it is known as to as a bearish stock trend.
+Short - Short is a term used to refer to selling of a trading instrument which is going in a downward trend direction.
+When the price is going downwards then it is known as to as a bearish stock trend.

 Basically the term, "selling short" can be refer to selling in the trading markets.
-Selling short is used to transact a trading instrument that is predicted to depreciate in value compared to another, when this indices is sold then it is the same as not holding value in this trading instrument and holding the same value in another form against which this trading instrument is traded against - mostly US Dollars.
+Selling short is used to transact a trading instrument that's predicted to depreciate in its value compared and analyzed to another, when this indices is sold then it is the same as not holding value in this trading instrument and holding the same value in another form against which this trading instrument is traded against - mostly US Dollars.

 Buy/Long

-If the trading price is going up we buy, this is referred to as going long - Therefore long is just another name for buy.
-When the market trend is going up it is referred to as bullish, this is when a buy trade is placed.
+If the trading price is heading up we buy, this is known as going long - Hence long is just another name for buy.
+When the trend is moving up it is known as bullish, this is when a buy trade is placed.
 A bullish indices trend is identified by drawing an upward indices trendline on a chart.
-The example explained and illustrated below shows a long/buy signal.
+The example illustration explained & shown below shows a long/buy signal.

 Buy/Long bullish Trend - How to Buy a instrument